Romeo Candazo: Tenure

 Candazo left the office on June 30, 2001; he was succeeded by future mayor Del de Guzman.

+2001 Marikina mayoral campaign

+Upon reaching the term limit as a representative, Candazo ran for the mayoralty of Marikina under the Liberal Party.
+Candazo lost the election to Marides Fernando, who would serve until 2010.

-2010 Congressional campaign
+2010 congressional campaign

 In 2010, Candazo sought a comeback to the House of Representatives.
-He ran in the 2nd district under the Pwersa ng Masang Pilipino banner.
+He ran in the second district under the Pwersa ng Masang Pilipino banner.
 He lost to Miro Quimbo, placing third in the polls.
 He received 10,883 votes, or 13.52% of the votes.

-Death
+Personal life and death

+Candazo worked as a writer and news anchor.
 Candazo died on August 19, 2013, of a heart attack.
 His wake was held in Concepcion Uno, Marikina.
+He was buried in Iglesia Filipina Independiente Cemetery.